San Diego 1904 FC

-San Diego 1904 FC was an American professional soccer team based in San Diego, California, United States.
+San Diego 1904 FC was an American professional soccer team based in San Diego, California.
 In December 2021, the team was absorbed by Albion San Diego, which effectively took over 1904's membership in the National Independent Soccer Association (NISA).

 History

 The name 1904 was suggested by a fan, and refers to S and D, the nineteenth and fourth letters of the alphabet (also, the letters S and D resemble the numbers 9 and 0 in the club logo).
 Commenters on social media pointed out that the number could also be seen as a reference to a joke in the film Anchorman: The Legend of Ron Burgundy (in which Burgundy falsely asserts that San Diego was "discovered by the Germans in 1904"), leading journalists to suggest that reference may have been intentional.

 The club's founders include soccer players Demba Ba and Eden Hazard.
 The club intended to build a soccer stadium in Oceanside, approximately 40 mi north of downtown San Diego.